RedPRL/cooltt/README.md

 This experimental proof assistant supports the following top-level declarations:

  - A definition, written `let NAME : TYPE = TERM`
- - A command to normalize a definition `normalize def NAME`
- - A command to normalize an expression `normalize TERM at TYPE`
+ - A command to normalize an expression `normalize TERM`; in this command, `TERM` must be synthesizable.

 Unlike in the paper, names instead of indices are used for the surface syntax.
 The following are the valid expressions in cooltt.